Yusaku Maezawa: ISS mission

 On 13 May 2021, Maezawa announced he would be joining Space Adventures on a trip to the International Space Station in December 2021, via a Soyuz spacecraft.
 He spent 12 days on the orbital station with his assistant, Yozo Hirano, where he completed the top 100 things demanded by public, as well as recorded highlights in preparation for the SpaceX lunar flight.

 The flight lifted off on 8 December 2021, from Baikonur Cosmodrome in Kazakhstan as part of the Russian-operated Soyuz MS-20.
 On 18 December, Maezawa announced that he will start a campaign in which every participant will receive a sum of money "from space."
 The campaign started on 19 December.
 He returned as planned on 20 December.

 Most retweeted

 On 5 January 2019, Maezawa offered one million yen (approx US$9,300) to each of 100 randomly selected people who retweeted him and followed him, gathering four million retweets and follows.
 On 31 December 2019, he reiterated this marketing coup, offering one million yen (approx US$9,200) to each of 1,000 randomly selected people who retweeted and followed him.

 Personal life

 Maezawa is divorced, with three children, and lives in Chiba, Japan.

 He commissioned his own Pagani Zonda, the Pagani Zonda ZoZo.

-He is the owner of Cosmos, a 114 meter fuel-cell powered superyacht, built by Lürssen, designed by Marc Newson, and launched in August 2025.
+He is the owner of Nausicaä (previously project Cosmos), a 114 meter fuel-cell powered superyacht, built by Lürssen, designed by Marc Newson, and launched in August 2025.